What are Global Attributes?

 AttributeDescription

-langSpecifies the language of the element's content using a BCP 47 language tag (e.g. "en", "fr", "ja").
+langSpecifies the language of the element's content using a BCP 47 language tag (e.g. "en", "fr", "ja", "en-US").
+Helps search engines, screen readers (for correct pronunciation), and spell-checkers.
+Typically set on the <html> element, but can be overridden on individual elements for multilingual content.

 Interaction